EdwardCodeTriber/Recipe-App-Authentication/README.md

 # Login:

 - Login to receive a JWT or Session ID.
+- Copy the token, under Authorization type select the bearer token type
+- paste the token generated for the logged in user in order to use it to perform actions. eg. edit, post and edit.
 # Access Control:

 - Based on the assigned role, access to different functionalities (like creating or editing recipes) will be managed automatically.